*As an Amazon Associate we may earn from qualifying purchases when you buy through links on our site.

 Even if you mount one antenna a distance further away from the combiner device than the other, you should still use the same length of cable for both antennas, coiling the cable of the closest antenna if necessary.

-Regarding cables, for maximum performance I recommend tri- or quad-shielded RG6 coaxial cable, such as this PHAT SATELLITE INTL Broadband Internet Cable.
+Regarding cables, for maximum performance I recommend tri- or quad-shielded RG6 coaxial cable, such as the PHAT Broadband Internet Cable.

 (This cable has excellent characteristics for TV but note that its length is 50 feet — your combiner will likely be closer to your antennas than that.
 If you buy this cable you’ll need crimping tools to cut off the proper lengths.
 Amazon offers its own branded tri-shielded coaxial cable that comes in shorter lengths, the smallest of which is 4 feet long.)